Lab: ASP.NET Web App - Upload and Download Artifacts Across Multiple OS

 Add the

-job to retrieve the uploaded artifacts and verify them:download: strategy: matrix: os: [ubuntu-latest, windows-latest, macos-latest] runs-on: $ needs: upload defaults: run: shell: bash steps: - name: Download Artifact uses: actions/download-artifact@v4.1.8 with: name: '.net-web-app-$' - name: List Downloaded Files run: ls -R ./downloaded-artifacts - name: Verify Artifact Content run: echo "Downloaded artifact verified successfully."
+downloadjob to retrieve the uploaded artifacts and verify them:download: strategy: matrix: os: [ubuntu-latest, windows-latest, macos-latest] runs-on: $ needs: upload defaults: run: shell: bash steps: - name: Download Artifact uses: actions/download-artifact@v4.1.8 with: name: '.net-web-app-$' - name: List Downloaded Files run: ls -R ./downloaded-artifacts - name: Verify Artifact Content run: echo "Downloaded artifact verified successfully."needskeyword: Ensures thedownloadjob runs only after theuploadjob completes.- Listing files: Provides visual confirmation of downloaded artifact contents.

 Step 5: Save and Push Changes